julcontrerass/julcontrerass/README.md

 ### 👨‍💻 About Me:

 I am 21 years old.
-I am studying software development at the University (UADE) and in April 2023 I finished the Full Stack Developer Bootcamp at Soy Henry, also increasing my knowledge in programming-related courses.
+I am a Full Stack Developer, in April 2023 I finished the Full Stack Developer Bootcamp at Soy Henry.
+Currently I continue to increase my knowledge in courses related to programming such as CoderHouse taking the JavaScript course and doing personal projects.
-I seek to develop and grow in the technological field and obtain knowledge in surveying and implementing solutions for different clients.

 Reach me at: jjulian.contrerass@gmail.com